parisba/SAConEU19/SAConBerlin2019_presentation.md

 ![](coding.jpg)

+^ MARS:

 ---

 ![](coding2.jpg)

+^ PARIS:

 ---

 # If you are here for numbers, you might be disappointed.

-^ This is qualitative research.
+^ MARS: This is qualitative research.

 ---